simonellistonball/KafkaTwitterProducer/README.md

     usage: App
          --brokers <b>        Comma-separated list of Kafka brokers in host:port pairs
          --hashtag-file <f>   File containing list of tags to follow, one per line, optionally with a comma after them --hashtags <h>       Comma-separated list of hashtags to follow --topic <t>          Name of the topic to push tweets to --twitter-conf <t>   Path to a twitter4j style properties file containing API keys (defaults to
                               ./twitter4j.properties

+To verify this is working you can watch the topic on the console with:

+    /usr/hdp/current/kafka-broker/bin/kafka-console-consumer.sh --topic tweets --from-beginning --zookeeper <zks>